UCL-ARC/fortran-unit-testing-lesson/episodes/introduction.md

 ## Putting it into practice

-Throughout this walkthrough, we will use a repository containing example exercises written in Fortran - [UCL-ARC/fortran-unit-testing-exercises](https://github.com/UCL-ARC/fortran-unit-testing-exercises).
+Throughout this walkthrough, we will use the repository [UCL-ARC/fortran-unit-testing-exercises](https://github.com/UCL-ARC/fortran-unit-testing-exercises) which contains example exercises written in Fortran.

 ::::::::::::::::::::::::::::::::::::: challenge